wicked-rainman/SolarClock/README.md

 # SolarClock
 <img src="./images/SolarClock.jpg" width="800" height="600">

 This project shouldn't be confused with a plan to design a clock powered by solar energy.
+That's not what this is about.
 Instead, it represents an academic attempt at calculating the time based on the position of the sun in the sky.

-Yes, you could look at your watch, listen for the pips on the radio or even glance at your mobile phone - but this isn't an attempt to replace those reliable sources.
+Yes, you could look at your watch, listen for the pips on the radio or even glance at your mobile phone - but this isn't a move to try and replace those reliable sources.
 It's more about trying to observe the local environment and making calculations baised on what can be seen.

 I can't pretend when this is finish it will have much value - it's more of a nonsense machine bred out of boredom.
 Regardless, I do think it will be interesting to see how accurately time can be calculated using a bunch of cheap electronics and some 3D printed tat.